turgu1/esp32-scheme-vm/README.md

 the way the scheme vm operate.
 As such, I decided to develop a new interpreter from scratch, using as much as possible from the PicoBit vm implementation.

-Another aspect was the relocation of the ram heap to index 0 such that we minimize processing of addresses calculation.
-This requires the relocation of ROM space and small numbers/booleans constants in the higher portion of the address space.
+A major aspect of this decision is related to the relocation of the code space constants, ram, rom and vector heaps to be managed through C vector such that  addresses calculation is done through GCC instead of being manipulated manualy through the code.
+Indexing RAM heap from index 0, requires the relocation of ROM space and small numbers/booleans constants in the higher portion of the address space.